GoogleCloudPlatform/cloud-ops-sandbox/docs/README.md

 ![image](./images/user-guide/1-architecture.png)

-**Note:** You are not endorsing this architecture as the best way to build a real online store.
+**Note:** We are not endorsing this architecture as the best way to build a real online store.
 This application is optimized for demonstration and learning purposes.
 It illustrates a large number of cloud-native technologies, uses a variety of programming languages, and provides an environment that can be explored productively with Ops Management tools.

 The Git repository you cloned has all the source code, so you can explore the implementation details of the application.
 See the repository [README](https://github.com/GoogleCloudPlatform/cloud-ops-sandbox) for a guided tour.